tyson-swetnam/intro-gpt/docs/index.md

 Welcome to our workshop on generative AI, and prompt engineering for academic research and education.
 Generative AI are now deeply integrated into how we work, conduct research, learn, and teach.

-This workshop will equip you with the basic skills to effectively utilize these powerful tools, focusing on the art of crafting "prompts" — the instructions that guide AI models — and exploring how to integrate AI into your workflows.
+This workshop will equip you with the basic skills to effectively utilize these powerful tools, focusing on the art of crafting "prompts" — the instructions that guide AI models — and exploring how to integrate AI into your daily work.

 !!!
 Success "Learning Objectives"